etereo-io/edge-next/doc/DEPLOYMENTS.md

 Generate a JSON file with the key for this service account.

-**STORE THE VALUES AS GITHUB SECRETS.**

 ### Github Secrets

 - Now, encode the key JSON (the contents) as a base64 and set it in your github secrets section as `GCP_SA_KEY`
 - Then, get the project_id and add it to the github secrets: as `PROJECT_ID`
-- The remaining secrets to be added will be `ENV_VARIABLES` and `ENV_VARIABLES_PRO`, we will se this later.
+- The remaining secrets to be added will be `ENV_VARIABLES` and `ENV_VARIABLES_PRO`

-We have two types of secrets:

-- secrets with values needed for deploying in GAE (GCP_SA_KEY and PROJECT_ID). **THEY COME FROM THE JSON FILE GENERATED WHEN YOU CREATE THE SERVICE ACCOUNT.**
-- secrets with values consumed in the app's code (ENV_VARIABLES and ENV_VARIABLES_PRO).

-GCP_SA_KEY (service account’s key json file, encoded as base64 string **$cat project-id.json | base64**)

-PROJECT_ID (project’s id google cloud platform)

-ENV_VARIABLES/ENV_VARIABLES_PRO: This is an base64 encoded version of the environment variables that are used inside the application.
+ENV_VARIABLES/ENV_VARIABLES_PRO: Those are an base64 encoded version of the environment variables that are used inside the application.
 (Mantaining the .env format)

 ### Create an application in App Engine**